 - In James Pond 2: Robocod, one stage is made entirely of jelly.
 The hero can bounce off the walls and platforms from all directions.

-- Ratchet & Clank Future: Tools of Destruction has the Gelanator, which allows Ratchet to shoot out cubes made of a gelatinous substance; which he can jump off of much higher than normal.
+- Ratchet & Clank Future: Tools Of Destruction has the Gelanator, which allows Ratchet to shoot out cubes made of a gelatinous substance, which he can use to jump much higher than normal.

 - Banjo-Tooie has this show up in several places in the Cloud Cuckooland level.
 Generally, the form it takes is a round red jelly.